alejandro-sanchez-gomez/unpivot-columns-excel/README.md

 # Unpivot | An Excel Macro

-An algorithm to unpivot columns in excel given certain conditions.
+An excel macro to unpivot columns given certain conditions.

 ### Table Of Contents